Edge in the News

 "For an exceptionally high quotient of interesting ideas to words, this is hard to beat. ...What a feast of egg-head opinionating!"

-"What is the coolest online forum, one where scientists and great minds from all over the world exchange opinions and ideas, and the one that keeps the scientific debate alive?
-Almost certainly it’s edge.org, an American website whose most ardent supporters...are changing the present vision of the universe.
+"The coolest online forum?
+One where scientists and great minds from all over the world exchange opinions and ideas, and the one that keeps the scientific debate alive?
+Almost certainly, it's edge.org, an American website whose most ardent supporters ... are changing the present vision of the universe.
 This where you’ll run into debates that count."

 Description: JohnnyB HD:Users:jb1:Desktop:200:charlston200.jpg